What Is Title Insurance?

 How long does title insurance coverage last?

-Title insurance coverage lasts for as long as you own the property.
-It provides protection against covered risks that existed before the policy's effective date.
-It's a one-time investment that can offer lifetime protection and potential savings in case of any future title claims.
+Title insurance coverage lasts for as long as you or your heirs own the property.
+It's a one-time investment that can offer lifetime protection against future title defect claims.

 Can I transfer my title insurance policy to a new owner if I sell the property?

 No, title insurance policies are generally not transferable to new owners.
-Each buyer typically needs to obtain their own title insurance policy to ensure they are protected from potential title issues.
-This helps provide specific coverage tailored to the new owner's circumstances and protects their investment in the property.
+Each new buyer typically needs to obtain their own title insurance policy to protect against potential title issues.
+This helps provide tailored coverage for the new owner's circumstances and protects their specific investment in the property.

 What happens if there's a title claim?